-If any payment is made on the CVRs, it will not be made until the satisfaction of the Contingent Payment Event.
+If any payment is made on the CVRs, it will not be made until the satisfaction of a Contingent Payment Event, which may not occur.
 As such, it may be difficult to value the CVRs, which may affect the market price and/or make it difficult or impossible for a holder to sell its CVRs.
-In addition, the amount payable to holders of CVRs in respect of a particular Contingent Payment Event will be net of certain fees, expenses, costs (including transaction costs) and taxes payable by the Corporation in respect of such Contingent Payment Event.
+In addition, the amount payable to holders of CVRs in respect of a particular Contingent Payment Event, if any, will be net of certain fees, expenses, costs (including transaction costs) and taxes payable by the Corporation in respect of such Contingent Payment Event.